mrosenquist/rps/README.md

  * Keep the solution simple (MVP), however this should be usable, not minimal functional product.
 Needs to be usable.
  * Support Safari, Chrome, and FF.
 Should work an majority of browsers due to features used according to [caniuse](https://caniuse.com)
  * Responsive support using [Flexbox](https://caniuse.com/#feat=flexbox) and [Viewport units](https://caniuse.com/#feat=viewport-units)
+ * Run build and commit the file (this is irregular, but for pruposes of demoing without tools, necessary)

 ### Build Commands
  * `build` - Bundle the files from `src` to `dist`, no medication or obfuscation, scss files converted to css